laoguowangCP/godot-statechart-sharp/docs/manual.md

 When statechart is ready, it initializes itself, then root state, then nodes descendant to root state.
 All the composition will be indexed with **"document order"** — the order they showed in an expanded node tree, which is used in most order-considering cases, like entering states or invoking reactions.

-After setup, statechart's main logic runs in `void Step(StringName)`.
-Statechart calls it on node loop events (process, input, etc.).
-Or you can call it manually with your custom event.
+After setup, statechart's main logic runs in `void Step(StringName)`, where parameter is the given "event".
 Here following things will be done:

-1. Get event.
-If statechart is already running a step, queue event and return.
+1. Queue event, if statechart is already running a step.
+Otherwise, do following tasks with the given event.
-2. Select transitions from active states.
+2. Select transitions (with given event) from active states.
 3. Execute selected transitions.
-4. Select and execute automatic transitions from active states for several rounds.
+4. Select and execute automatic transitions from active states, for several rounds.
-5. Select and execute reactions from active states.
+5. Select reactions (with given event) from active states.
+6. Execute selected reactions.
-6. If event queue is not cleared, get next event, back to 2.
+7. If event queue is not cleared, get next event, back to 2.

+So as you can see, statechart is based on events.
+It involves 2 situation:

+- Statechart steps builtin events, triggered by node loop events (process, input, etc.).
+- Name your custom event.
+Step it manually.

-With a event queue, statechart can store parsed events for latter process.
-It happens when state/transition/reaction calls another step during a running step.
+With an event queue, statechart can store parsed events for latter process.
+It happens when state/transition/reaction steps another event during a running step.
 Event like this is called "internal event".

+Normally, transition are selected if event matches, but there's an exception.
+"Automatic transitions", also known as eventless transitions, are handled whenever a step is called.
+This will go for several rounds, until there's no more automatic transition to be executed.

 ### Properties of Statechart